You can make a powerful difference in our University’s future by including Clemson in your estate plans.

 If you select a specific purpose for your gift, inclusion of the following sentence will ensure that the bequest remains useful through many decades.

-"If at the time this devise and bequest is received by the Clemson University Foundation, or at any time thereafter, the Clemson University Foundation Board of Directors determines that all or part of said income of the Fund can no longer be utilized to the best advantage for the purpose designated herein, then all or any part of the annual income may be used for such other institutional purpose which, in the sole discretion of Clemson University Foundation Board of Directors, shall most closely carry out my original intent."
+"If at the time this devise and bequest is received by the Clemson University Foundation, or at any time thereafter, Clemson University determines that all or part of said income of the Fund can no longer be utilized to the best advantage for the purpose designated herein, then all or any part of the annual income may be used for such other institutional purpose which, in the sole discretion of Clemson University, shall most closely carry out my original intent."

 **Please be advised fund minimum may apply